TheStigh/MMM-VoiceCommander/VCM README.md

 # MMM-VoiceCommander

-### WHAT IS VOICECOMMANDER?
+#### WHAT IS VOICECOMMANDER?
 This is a module for voice controlling a lot of elements of MagicMirror.
 It works as an offline voice controller where the MagicMirror does not need to be connected to Internet for VoiceCommander to work.
 Also, if you need a **HOTWORD** module to activate other online modules - this is it!
 It can activate either **Alexa** and **Google Assistant** using specific modules already available.

-### WHAT CAN IT DO?
+#### WHAT CAN IT DO?
-> Used as hotword only to activate either Google Assistant or Amazon Alexa

-> Used as hotword to activate both Google Assistant and Amazon running at the same time

-> Control other modules that use voice commands with a single microphone

-> Built in `Motion Detection` for webcams to activate/de-activate upon motion/timout

-> Use hand gesture to mute/resume sound (to issue new voice commands if speaker is busy - requires webcam)
+✔ Used as hotword only to activate either Google Assistant or Amazon Alexa ✔ Used as hotword to activate both Google Assistant and Amazon running at the same time ✔ Control other modules that use voice commands with a single microphone ✔ Built in `Motion Detection` for webcams to activate/de-activate upon motion/timout ✔ Use hand gesture to mute/resume sound (to issue new voice commands if speaker is busy - requires webcam) ✔ Take Selfies!  (requires webcam)

-> Take Selfies!
-(Requires webcam and - https://github.com/alexyak/camera)

-> Built in support for custom sound files
+✔ Built in support for custom sound files

-> Hide and show pages of modules
+✔ Hide and show pages of modules

-> Hide and show individual modules - ***No modification of other modules necessary!***
+✔ Hide and show individual modules - ***No modification of other modules necessary!***

-> Offline by default - no need for internet to issue commands

-> Add your own sentences and custom commands `(**TODO**: Create instruction for json files)`
+✔ Offline by default - no need for internet to issue commands ✔ Add your own sentences and custom commands `(**TODO**: Create instruction for json files)`

+* Here you will find the [webcam module](https://github.com/alexyak/camera)

-### TESTED ON FOLLOWING HARDWARE PLATFORMS
+#### TESTED ON FOLLOWING HARDWARE PLATFORMS

 | Hardware Platform    |   Operating System   | Notes                                                                                                                                                                                                                                                                                             |
 | -------------------- | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |